Community activities and civic responsibility

 If your child wants to get involved but is a bit worried about it, a family approach might help.
 You might try joining a local sailing, football, soccer or photography club as a family.
 Or you and your child could join an art group together or community theatre where you work behind the scenes.

 Your child might need your help to make the first contact with a group.
-Cold-calling can be challenging, so if you help your child do the groundwork, you might be able to increase her chances of success.
+If you make some initial calls for your child, you might be able to increase her chances of success.

 Some organisations have a minimum age for volunteers, so it’s worth finding this out early on.

 Build on what your child is already doing